 New statutory requirements for school websites

-The statutory requirements for maintained schools to publish certain information on their school websites were brought into effect in 2012.
+The statutory requirements for school websites to publish certain information online were brought into effect in 2012.
 Since then there have been a number of updates and changes to what should be published on school websites.
 This month sees the latest set of changes which came into effect from 16th June 2017.

 On the DfE website you can now find guidance for what schools are required to publish online separated into two different sets of information; one for maintained schools and one for academies, free schools and colleges.